-If you have followed our travelers from Inventory of the Universe, Volume I of “The Explanation,” you are no doubt ready for a brief relaxing pause before embarking on the journey of the state of affairs of our surroundings in the pages that follow.
+If you have followed our travelers from Inventory of the Universe, Volume I of The Explanation, you are no doubt ready for a brief relaxing pause before embarking on the journey of the state of affairs of our surroundings in the pages that follow.

 Majestic eagles waiting for the sun to allow the desert heat to create thermal updrafts, then circling effortlessly as the warm air helps them ascend so high they can’t be seen by the naked eye, then gliding for miles and miles until they zero in on another thermal which again whisks them aloft into the altitudes.
 Powerful birds barely batting their wings, saving energy, using nature, covering some 300 km per day.

-Ponder the pride of majestic lions that sleep 20 hours a day and siafu ants traveling in colonies of 20 million with jaws so strong that in emergency medical circumstances they have been used to replace ‘stitches’ to close a wound, these are instinctive killers, yet they only stake out the territory they need, they’ve never taken over a neighborhood, let alone a country.
-In the natural habitat there’s always equilibrium.
+Ponder the pride of majestic lions that sleep 20 hours a day and siafu ants traveling in colonies of 20 million with jaws so strong that in emergency medical circumstances, they have been used to replace stitches to close a wound; these are instinctive killers.
+Yet, they only stake out the territory they need; they’ve never taken over a neighborhood, let alone a country.
+In the natural habitat, there’s always equilibrium.

-Today, as never before, with a world population expanding exponentially, wherever humankind steps it leaves its trace… even managing to turn majestic Mount Everest into a garbage dump.
+Today, as never before, with a world population expanding exponentially, wherever humankind steps, it leaves its trace, even managing to turn majestic Mount Everest into a garbage dump.
 What is our planetary environmental state of affairs?

 Galacti wants to know: What is the state of affairs?

-Likewise, the ‘state of affairs’ of our planet is anything but immobile; it evolves each day all around the world.
+Likewise, the state of affairs of our planet is anything but immobile; it evolves each day all around the world.

-In browsing the ‘social media’ and in talking to people in my travels, I find everybody believes there are both wondrous and awful events going on simultaneously around us.
-That the proverbial glass is both half full and half empty.
-The squabbling is over the tendency: is it getting fuller or emptier, are we getting better-off or worse-off?
-In this argument we can and do use statistics, observations, examples to push home our feelings; this is where subjectivity enters the scene.
+In browsing the social media and in talking to people in my travels, I find everybody believes there are both wondrous and awful events going on simultaneously around us; that the proverbial glass is both half full and half empty.
+The squabbling is over the tendency: is it getting fuller or emptier?
+Are we getting better-off or worse-off?
+In this argument, we can and do use statistics, observations, examples to push home our feelings; this is where subjectivity enters the scene.

-And where there’s subjectivity there’s divergence and discord, ‘your ideas are as good as mine,’ and the deceptive adage ‘there’s no right or wrong.’
-Enter conflict, controversy and tension, which can lead to ill feelings, outright hostility and rigid extremism.
+And where there’s subjectivity, there’s divergence and discord, “your ideas are as good as mine.”
+And the deceptive adage “there’s no right or wrong.”
+Enter conflict, controversy, and tension, which can lead to ill feelings, outright hostility, and rigid extremism.

-Likewise, in Volume 2, ‘Audit of the Universe’, we’ll see the tendency of the glass, getting fuller or emptier.
-Some readers will agree, others will disagree, so what I’d like to say here is this, that starting with Volume 3, Origin of the Universe, I’ll explain WHY the glass has the tendency it does and what humankind’s role in this tendency is.
-The role of The Explanation is to put the whole puzzle together.
+Likewise, in Volume 2, Audit of the Universe, we’ll see the tendency of the glass, getting fuller or emptier.
+Likewise, with Volume 3, Audit of Humankind.
+Some readers will agree, others will disagree, so what I’d like to say here is this, that starting with Volume 4, Origin of the Universe, I’ll explain WHY the glass has the tendency it does and what humankind’s role in this tendency is.
+The purpose of The Explanation is to put the whole puzzle together.

-Volume 2 is ‘Audit of the Universr.’
-Doing an evaluation of where we are at the beginning of the 21st century is just that, an assessment, a measurement of where earth and its inhabitants are.
-It does not yet explain ‘how earth got that way,’ ‘why it is that way’ or ‘where earth and humankind are going from there’.
-It is simply a ‘spot check’.
-But, to give The Explanation of the how, why and where, we must first assess the state of affairs of our inventory.
+Volume 2 is Audit of the Universe.
+Evaluating where we are at the beginning of the 21st century is just that, an assessment, a measurement of where Earth and its inhabitants are.
+It does not yet explain how Earth got that way, why it is that way, or where Earth and humankind are going from there.
+It is merely a spot check.
+But, to give The Explanation of the how, why, and where, we must first assess the state of affairs of our inventory.